Meet the team

 Bachelor of Health Science / Bachelor of Applied Science (Osteopathy)

-Indigo is a new addition to our team, she is very passionate about osteopathy and being able to help people.
+Indigo is passionate about osteopathy and being able to help people.
 She has a holistic approach to osteo, and acknowledges how each facet of a person’s life can impact their physical and overall health.

 Indigo has undergone further training in allied health assistance, sports training, and massage to be able to better assist her patients.
 However, she doesn’t focus on any one particular area in her treatments, preferring to treat a range of different conditions.